it-cao-a18/asm-project/README.md

 ## Description of the Project

 You are going to design and implement an application on the AVR atmega2560 microcontroller.
+This could be a game, a "smart-home" device, some sort of controller of electrical equipment.
+Your imagination and time are the only limits.

 The following are some non-functional requirements for the project:
 * The application must be written in AVR assembler
 * Your project must include some form of user interface (using sensors and actuators from the Arduino starter kit)

-learning goals (from the course description):
+### Learning goals (from the course description):
 * Create functioning assembler programs for microcontrollers
 * Analyse ASM programs (AVR MCU) and calculate execution time
 * Execute and debug assembler programs